farmera/sare_grant/study_results_balloons.md

 #### JPEG versus RAW Format

 In addition to challenges imposed by weather there are those attached to the type of camera used which may test the goal of precision.
+Among these is image format.
 A common default for consumer cameras is to record images in the JPG (Joint Photographic Experts Group) format.
+A
-A JPEG-produced image has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
+JPEG-produced image has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended to render images that will be visually appealing to the human eye.
 However, as a result pixel values of a JPG-processed image lack a